smoya/ratio/README.md

 - Support for Redis Cluster.
 Read the reasons behind [here](/docs/decisions.md#storage)
 - Support for distributed in memory storage, with autodiscovery of `ratio` instances and broadcast between them.
+- Interface the logger and use a better implementation like [zap](https://github.com/uber-go/zap).
 - Instrument the server with a Prometheus endpoint exposing basic metrics.
 - Add benchmarks.
 - Improve the K8s deploy adding different use cases: